yext/answers-search-ui/README.md

 ## Accordion Card

-The data mappings for an accordion card has these attributes
+The data mappings for an Accordion Card has these attributes

 ```js
 const dataMappings = item => {